ni/measurement-plugin-packager-labview/README.md

 ## Limitations

-The package build process will fail for measurement plugins whose names are prefixed with 'ni-', regardless of case sensitivity.
+The package build process will fail for measurement plugins whose destination directory names in their respective EXE Build Specifications are prefixed with 'ni-', regardless of case sensitivity.